 The Unlikely Campaigner

-Families face so many obstacles to overcome poverty, many feel unable to speak out because of the stigma attached to it.
+Families face many obstacles to overcome poverty.
 But the insights of the people experiencing poverty are invaluable and people of influence are starting to listen.
-Caroline will share her campaigning journey to address poverty and inequality and discuss how now, using different language, experts by experience can share their knowledge and help to influence approaches to reducing child poverty.
+Caroline shares her campaigning journey to address poverty and inequality and discussed how now, experts by experience can share their knowledge and help to influence approaches to reducing child poverty.

 Caroline Kennedy is working with the Joseph Rowntree Foundation on a project looking at reframing language around UK Poverty.
-Joseph Rowntree Foundation is a Being the Story Partner.
+Joseph Rowntree Foundation was a Being the Story Partner.